 On Tuesday afternoon, Ella wasn’t feeling that great, so instead of heading to the library as usual, we stayed home.

-Star’s nap stretched out a little longer than normal, and while the cake baked, making the house smell amazing, we all worked together on the puzzle and listened to Ramona’s antics (I LOVE Stockard Channing as the narrator of the whole Ramona series).
+Star’s nap stretched out a little longer than normal, and while the apple cake baked, making the house smell amazing, we all worked together on the puzzle and listened to Ramona’s antics (I LOVE Stockard Channing as the narrator of the whole Ramona series).

 When the cake had come out and cooled a bit and Star had woken up, we ate warm slices of it on the back patio and the air smelled like the rain that would come in later that night.

 Basically, it was my idea of a perfect September day.

 This rustic apple cake is one I’ve been making for several years, and I love that it’s not overly sweet, and it’s about half apples, half cake.

 You can totally justify it for breakfast, or add some ice cream and caramel sauce for a dessert.

 Either way, your house will smell ridiculously amazing.

 This rustic apple cake is the BEST fall treat packed with apples and just a hint of spice.

 - 3/4 cup all-purpose flour